Yemen Is On The Edge Of The Abyss

 Speak in a way commensurate to your influence and access.
 If what you can do is call or email our senators’ offices and leave a message, or sign a petition, do that.
 If you can reach a senator with a personal call, if there are office doors in Washington that open when you knock, then in G-d’s name do that.

 And our testimony should not only be to our leaders, but to our neighbors as well.
-You can inform yourself at places like the Yemen Peace Project, or in the superb and heartbreaking reporting by Iona Craig at The Guardian.
+You can inform yourself at places like the Yemen Peace Project at The Guardian.
 A wealth of analysis and journalism is at hand to help us understand the contours of this atrocity.

 Speaking up is only a first step.
 Beyond it is the long process of self-inquiry, to root out how our system became one that could quietly facilitate such an outrage.
 But today, RIGHT NOW, we must speak.